bekalu954/bekalu954/README.md

   #### Software Developer

-- 🌱 I’m currently working on ...
-Bayer
+- 🌱 I am a lifelong learner passionate about acquiring new skills, currently focused on cloud engineering and mastering technologies like cloud infrastructure, DevOps, and Kubernetes.

 #### Technical Skills:

-JAVA / JS / HTML / CSS / SQL / ...
+JAVA / JS / HTML / CSS / SQL / DevOps / K8s ...

 <!---
 bekalu954/bekalu954 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.